 Skin cancer is a serious concern, especially in Dubai where the sun shines almost everyday.
 Also, heat exhaustion is potential problem and steps must be taken to prevent it.

 To support your child’s concentration at school, please encourage them to have nutritious food in their snack boxes.
-Students who eat breakfast and have a nutritious diet at school will manage to perform better.

 Examples of healthy and filling snacks are: